-#5 Updated by semyers about 3 years ago
+#5 Updated by semyers almost 5 years ago

 Something that has arisen out of discussion of this is that a landing page that helps guide users where they need to go will be very helpful, and can also help to link between sections.

 For example, while the installation of the pulp server and CLI is specific to a CLI user, and setting up a dev environment is specific to a contributing user, both tasks are useful to a REST API user, since both can potentially give a REST API user a working API to integrate with.
 A bit of text along the lines of "REST API Users looking to integrate with Pulp can get a working API server by either <a>installing pulp</a> or <a>setting up a development environment</a>."

 As an aside, I'd also like to state that all three identified classes of user are users.
 I'm trying to adjust the language I use accordingly, so "CLI User" instead of "Pulp User", "REST API User" or "Integrating User" instead of "Integrator", "Contributing User" instead of "Contributor" or "Developer".
 Contributors are users, too. :)